NovEclipse/OpticalFileObfuscator/README.md

 # OpticalFileObfuscator
-A script that makes the file contents look invisible.
+A script that makes the file contents of a text file look nearly invisible.